ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 Complete the following steps to capture and export a virtual server instance:

 1. Open the **Virtual server instances** page from the [IBM Cloud console](https://cloud.ibm.com/power/servers).
-    Ensure you select an workspace if you do not see any virtual server instances.
+    Ensure you select a workspace if you do not see any virtual server instances.

-2. Click the virtual server which you want to capture.
+2. Click the virtual server that you want to capture.

 3. On the virtual server details page, click options menu (3 vertical dots) and click **Capture and export**.